-The Cambridge Village, a 28-cluster community in the Pasig-Cainta area, is a showcase of the company's very own brand of large-scale development.
+The Cambridge Village, a 28-cluster community in the Pasig-Cainta area, is a showcase of the Company's very own brand of large-scale development.
 In the past year, new commercial spaces were opened and a series of property improvements were undertaken.

-Clusters 1 to 19 and 20 to 21 were successfully turned over to homeowners.
-Meanwhile, the project's parking building was completed and turned over to the property administration team for its management and maintenance.
+Clusters 1 to 19 and 20 to 21 and a parking building have been completed.
 The last phase of Cambridge Village is dubbed as the Central Park and has 12 mid-rise towers comprising of 30-square meter residential units.
-As of December of 2010, two (2) towers have been sold out and two (2) towers have been opened for sale.

 The Sonoma is a 50-hectare residential community located in the high-growth commercial district of Solenad in Sta.
 Rosa City.
-The Sonoma has four (4) phases, each phase is carefully planned to address the discerning taste of every homeowner.
-In August 2010, the first phase which is called "The Enclave" with 409 residential lots was launched.
-By December of the same year, its road networks were completed.
+The Sonoma has four (4) phases with each phase carefully planned to address the discerning taste of every homeowner.
+The first phase is called "The Enclave" with 409 residential lots.
+By December 2010, its road networks were completed.

 The Rochester is a multi-cluster community with an Asian-inspired residential theme.
 Its thrust revolves around the "Live,.
 Love.
 Laugh" concept that caters to the basic desires and necessities of its future homeowners.
 The project is accessible via C5 Kalayaan and located six (6) minutes away from the Bonifacio Global City and fifteen (15) minutes away from the Makati CBD.
-The first mid-rise villa was offered to market in September 2010 and was sold out in less than two (2) months.
 Clearing operations were implemented by end-2010, marking the initial stages of construction.